Iran detains tanker carrying Iraqi crude to India

 India's imports from Iran dropped to 140,800 bpd in June, the last month for which data is available.

-HPCL and Mangalore Refinery and Petrochemicals (MRPL.NS) halted Iranian oil purchases in April amid difficulties securing insurance for refineries processing the crude.
-That leaves private refiner Essar ESRO.NS as Iran's only Indian client.
+HPCL and Mangalore Refinery and Petrochemicals halted Iranian oil purchases in April amid difficulties securing insurance for refineries processing the crude.
+That leaves private refiner Essar as Iran's only Indian client.